 But there’s a catch.
-It sucks battery life when your iPhone automatically send data to Apple.
-To stop sending iPhone analytics, head to Settings > Privacy, scroll to the bottom and open Analytics.
+It sucks battery life when your iPhone automatically sends data to Apple.
+To stop sending iPhone analytics, head to Settings > Privacy, scroll to the bottom, and open Analytics.
 Toggle off the sliders next to Share iPhone Analytics and Share iCloud Analytics.

 From Control Panel, you can use the slider to reduce your screen’s brightness.
 You can also enable Auto-Brightness, which will do the job for you.
 Go to Settings > General > Accessibility > Display Accommodations.

 14. Turn Off Siri Suggestions

 Do you rely on Siri to get stuff done with your iPhone?
 If not, it’s time to turn it off.
 Like every app, the more you use them, the more battery they consume power.

 But I don’t use Siri, how does it drain my battery?
 Even though you don’t use Siri at all, “Hey Siri” is listening to you all the time so he/she can respond to your commands.
 And, that drains the battery.